michaelpginn/michaelpginn.github.io/publications.md

 permalink: publications
 ---

 - **Michael Ginn**\*, Lindia Tjuatja\*, Taiqi He, Enora Rice, Graham Neubig, Alexis Palmer, Lori Levin.
 2023.
 [GlossLM: Multilingual Pretraining for Low-Resource Interlinear Glossing](https://arxiv.org/abs/2403.06399). *Arxiv Preprint*.
 - Mans Hulden, **Michael Ginn**, Miika Silfverberg, and Michael Hammond.
 2024.
 [PyFoma: a Python finite-state compiler module](). *Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (Volume 3: System Demonstrations)*.
 - Saliha Muradoğlu, **Michael Ginn**, Miikka Silfverberg, and Mans Hulden.
 2024.
 [Resisting the Lure of the Skyline: Grounding Practices in Active Learning for Morphological Inflection](). *In Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers)*.
+- **Michael Ginn**, David R. Saavedra-Beltrán, Camilo Robayo, and Alexis Palmer.
+2024.
+[BELT: Building Endangered Language Technology](https://aclanthology.org/2024.teachingnlp-1.15/). *In Proceedings of the Sixth Workshop on Teaching NLP*.
 - **Michael Ginn**, Ali Marashian, Bhargav Shandilya, Claire Benet Post, Enora Rice, Juan Vásquez, Marie McGregor, Matt Buchholz, Mans Hulden, and Alexis Palmer.
 2024.
 [On the Robustness of Neural Models for Full Sentence Transformation](). *In Proceedings of the Workshop on Natural Language Processing for Indigenous Languages of the Americas (AmericasNLP)*.
 - **Michael Ginn** and Alexis Palmer.
 2024.
 [Decomposing Fusional Morphemes with Vector Embeddings](). *In Proceedings of the 21st SIGMORPHON workshop on Computational Research in Phonetics, Phonology, and Morphology*.
 - **Michael Ginn** and Alexis Palmer.
 2023.
 [Robust Generalization Strategies for Morpheme Glossing in an Endangered Language Documentation Context](https://aclanthology.org/2023.genbench-1.7/). *In Proceedings of the 1st GenBench Workshop on (Benchmarking) Generalisation in NLP*, pages 89–98, Singapore.
 Association for Computational Linguistics.